BalderHolst/bmark/README.md

 ```

 # Aliases
-`bmark` automatically created a file called `aliases.sh` in the data directory.
+`bmark` automatically creates a file called `aliases.sh` in the data directory.
 This file defines shell aliases, that navigate to all your bookmarks.

 If you you have a bookmark called "myMark" you can navigate to it like this:
 ```bash